Vandivier/research-dissertation-case-for-alt-ed/lit-review/fall-lit-review.md

 In chapter 8, Craig gives a brief history of online learning, MOOCs, and providers like Udacity and Coursera.
 Craig's treatment of this subject is wanting, although he rightly points out that MOOCs went through periods of immense excitement and disasterous failure, from which online learning providers are only recently recovering.
 In 2017, Craig observes, Udacity's nanodegree had a placement rate of about 10%.
 This is substantially lower than ordinary university placement rates, which are themselves lower than placement rates from bootcamps and many other alternative learning approaches.

 While Udacity failed in one endeavor during 2017, they succeeded in another.
 The online provider launched their first in-person course offering, called Udacity Connect.
 So far, Udacity Connect appears to be much more effective, with a graduation rate about 500% higher than that of students doing online-only Nanodegree programs[29].
+In addition, compared with similar Nanodegree students who did not participate in the pilot, Udacity Connect students had a 30 percent increase in project submissions and were three times more likely to complete their Nanodegree program during a pilot conducted prior to April 2016[30].
 Overall, Craig's treatment of the evolution of MOOCs, Udacity, and Udacity's founder, Dr. Sebastian Thrun, is not very in-depth.
 See my Trends Over Time section where I give more detail to the history of Udacity.

 Craig also covers Yellowbrick and microcredentials in chapter 8.
 Yellowbrick is a resource which awards certificates in Fashion, Beauty, and Sports so-called industry essentials, but these certificate courses largely consist of career discovery instruction, and career preparedness including the development of an e-portfolio along recommended lines.
 Certificates can be seen as a kind of microcredential, but microcredentials are a broad group.
 The difference between a credential and a microcredential is that a microcredential is meant to signal a single specific competency.
 Certificates may signal one or more skills, so they may or may not count.
 Degress are far too broad to be a microcredential.